jasonkylefrank/Front-end-Curriculum/Redux/Learn/README.md

 # Learn Redux

 In a previous section, I discussed [why](../Why-Redux/README.md) we are using Redux.
+If you haven't yet read that section and watched the videos posted there, **I recommend that you start there**.
+They will show some of the basics and illustrate why you'll want to do things a certain way.

 3. Now for a resource that actually teaches you how Redux works and how to use it in an application.  [**Getting started with Redux**](https://egghead.io/series/getting-started-with-redux) is a video series of 30 short videos by Dan Abramov, creator of Redux.
 In this series he explains both the concepts of Redux and how to implement the pieces.
 It is very down to earth and easy to follow.
 Along the way, he shows a few benefits of ES6 (but that’s not the focus).
 If you only have a very limited amount of time, you could watch just the first 4 videos (totaling about 8 minutes) to get a sense of both what Redux is like and the quality of this resource.
 ![](_assets/2015-12-18_18-33-59.jpg)